yy8597/soysaucejs/README.md

 ##### Manual load

-Call soysauce.load(target) on the element that you would like to load.
+Call soysauce.lateload(target) on the element that you would like to load.

 Ex. html: